dsccommunity/AuditPolicyDsc/README.md

 # Examples

-In the Following example configuration, will set advanced Audit Policy
+In the Following example configuration, will set Advanced Audit Policy

-    # A configuration to audit Logon Failure but not logon success
+    # A configuration to audit Logon Failure but not Success

     Configuration AuditPolicy
     {